 Alexis is from Atlanta, Georgia, but moved to Jackson, Mississippi to pursue a degree in Mass Communications with an emphasis in Speech Communications.
 After earning her undergraduate degree, Alexis moved north to Syracuse, New York.
 She graduated from the Newhouse School of Public Communications with a master’s degree in Broadcast and Digital Journalism.
 While in Syracuse, she worked as a student reporter and interned at WSYR Channel 9.

-My most memorable experience is interning with the news stations: WCMH, WDTN and WKBN as their Washington D.C News Correspondent for 6 weeks.
-I had the chance to cover pressing issues such as youth homelessness and the surge of women in politics this year.
+Alexis says her most memorable experience was interning for a group of stations as a Washington D.C.
+News Correspondent.
+She had the chance to cover pressing issues including youth homelessness and the surge of women in politics.

 As a self-proclaimed “foodie”, Alexis enjoys exploring the Huntsville restaurant scene with her family and friends.

 You will soon see five more menorahs placed around Madison County.